-Serbia and Montenegro's first year of existence as a state union is certain to be remembered, but most of the memories--the assassination of the prime minister, followed by a state of emergency, political infighting, corruption scandals, and economic stagnation--are the kind that people would rather forgetby Aleksandar Mitic Serbia exited 2003 in a far different […]
+Serbia and Montenegro’s first year of existence as a state union is certain to be remembered, but most of the memories–the assassination of the prime minister, followed by a state of emergency, political infighting, corruption scandals, and economic stagnation–are the kind that people would rather forgetby Aleksandar Mitic Serbia exited 2003 in a far different state than when it started […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.